abdulmunimjemal/Taatee/README.md

 # Taatee

- Tate is an event booking system for AAiT Tech Club - a club under formation.
+ Taatee is an event booking system for AAiT Tech Club - a club under formation.
 Students will use Taatee to register for the monthly tech talks and other networking events that is planned to be organized by the club.
  - Web Programming: Group Project

 ## Group Memebers